mariotrerotola/productivity-jcurve-italian-sme/README.md

 2.  **Estimation**: Performs the Panel Fixed Effects TFP estimation and the subsequent quadratic regression.
 3.  **Reporting**: Outputs summary statistics and regression tables to the console and `risultati/`.
 4.  **Visualization**: Generates vector graphics and saves them to the `figure/` directory.

+### 3. Localization
+The entire codebase, including comments, docstrings, and output logs, has been localized into **English** to ensure international accessibility.

 ---